 There shall be a minimum front yard setback of one hundred fifty feet (150’); and there shall be no encroachment of vehicle parking or of any structures in the front yard except for a fence, a wall, or a sign that is not larger than six (6) square feet in area.

 No structure shall be placed closer to a side or rear property line than one hundred feet (100’) and no vehicle parking shall be placed closer than twenty-five feet (25’) to a side or rear property line.

-At least ten percent (10%) of the total land area shall be developed for both active and passive outdoor recreational uses.

-Existing and new structures shall be constructed, altered, renovated and maintained in full accordance with the New York State Uniform Fire Prevention and Building Code, the New York State Energy Conservation Construction Code and other codes, rules and regulations that may be imposed by any regulatory or permitting agency.
+Septic system m

 All other applicable standards and provisions of this Zoning Law and other applicable local, County and State land use and development regulations and requirements shall strictly apply.

-The main entrance and exit to and from Assisted Living or Nursing Care Home housing shall be located on a State or County highway.
+The main entrance and exit to and from Assisted Living or Nursing Home housing shall be located on a State or County highway.

-Need a new item here specific to septic tank placement

 Any Special Use Permit Approval granted under this Section is additionally subject to the licensing procedures and approvals of all appropriate State, County and regional agencies.
 A Certificate of Occupancy shall not be issued by the Code Enforcement Officer until a copy of all such approvals are presented to the Town and have been reviewed by the Planning Board.